 Amazon Solar Farm – Eastern Shore

-Amazon Solar Farm US East is a solar project on the Delmarva Peninsula that will supply Amazon Web Services data centers in Virginia under a long-term Power Purchase Agreement.
+Amazon Solar Farm - Eastern Shore is a solar project on the Delmarva Peninsula.
+Provides supply for Amazon Web Services data centers in Virginia under a long-term Power Purchase Agreement.

 Amazon Solar Farm Virginia – Southhampton

-Amazon Solar Farm Virginia – Southampton is a solar project in Southampton County, Virginia that will supply Amazon Web Services data centers in Virginia under a long-term Power Purchase Agreement.
+Amazon Solar Farm Virginia – Southampton is a solar project in Southampton County, Virginia supplying Amazon Web Services data centers in Virginia under a long-term Power Purchase Agreement.

 Butler Solar Facility